Strategy-proof Market Segmentation against Price Discrimination: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, we introduce a solution concept called strategy-proof market segmentation.
-This concept is proposed to capture the fact that each consumer remains non-negligible whenever moving between different market segments, even if the population of consumers is very large.
-Strategy-proof segmentation can be viewed as a refinement of subgame perfect equilibrium.
-Under a strategy-proof segmentation, producer surplus remains at the uniform monopoly level, while consumer surplus is at least the uniform monopoly level.
-Some strategy-proof segmentations can reach the efficient frontier.
+In this paper, we introduce a solution concept called strategy-proof market segmentation, designed to capture the fact that each consumer remains non-negligible when moving between segments, even in a large population.
+Two natural alternatives for modeling decentralized segmentation in a continuum economy are either too restrictive or too permissive: if pricing depends only on the type distribution, individual deviations have no price impact and only the monopoly outcome survives; under subgame-perfect equilibrium, even measure-zero deviations can alter prices, yielding a strictly larger set of welfare outcomes.
+Strategy-proof segmentation occupies the middle ground.
+Under any strategy-proof segmentation, producer surplus remains at the uniform monopoly level, consumer surplus is at least the uniform monopoly level, and some segmentations reach the efficient frontier.
+We justify this solution concept by showing that, in a discrete-consumer model, the set of Nash equilibrium welfare outcomes converges to precisely our characterization as the number of consumers grows large.

-However, there are some limitations regarding implementing our solution concept in practice.
-First, we assume that the producer is fully rational, a premise that may not hold in real-world scenarios.
-Specifically, we posit that the producer can accurately derive the exact value distribution of each market segment, and that her pricing algorithm can respond to even minor changes in this distribution by adjusting prices instantaneously.
-Second, we require that the prices set by the producer be discrete, meaning that any response from the producer must result in a price jump.
-If these assumptions are violated, the only feasible outcome collapses to the uniform monopoly outcome.
+In an earlier working paper version, we also study group deviations, in which consumers from multiple markets and of different types simultaneously switch segments, provided that every member of the deviating group benefits strictly.
+Some strategy-proof segmentations do not survive this stronger stability requirement, but the set of attainable welfare outcomes remains unchanged.
+See \cite*{workingpaperversion} for details.

-Nevertheless, with technological advancement, the aforementioned limitations are becoming less of a concern.
-Data-related services empower Internet platforms to aggregate consumer data, enabling real-time estimation of consumer value distribution within market segments.
-Furthermore, these platforms typically possess substantial computing power and advanced algorithms, which facilitate rational decision-making and allow for immediate responses to consumer actions.
+Our solution concept does face practical limitations.
+First, we assume a fully rational producer who can accurately infer the value distribution of each market segment and whose pricing algorithm responds instantaneously to even minor distributional changes.
+Second, we rely on the assumption that consumer valuations take finitely many values.
+This restriction is not merely technical: the indifference condition at the heart of our characterization requires that a small perturbation in a market's composition can discretely shift the optimal price.
+A finite type space guarantees discrete pricing, so that any entry by a consumer triggers a price jump.
+If valuations were instead drawn from a continuum, the revenue function would vary continuously in the type distribution, potentially eliminating this mechanism.
+Extending our results to continuous distributions remains an open question, though the discrete-consumer convergence result in \autoref{Section:Discrete} suggests that the finite-type framework is a natural modeling choice.